pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 ## Build pwsafe
+For Xcode build you have manually align src/ui/wxWidgets/version.h with version.wx in the root folder - we do not have a script to align yet.
 If you have come this far, you only need to launch Xcode, load the pwsafe project file, and hit 'Cmd-B'.
 But pwsafe has 3 different project files.
 Which one do you use?